-At the core of our AIN partnership arrangements are:
+At the core of our Active Inclusion Newcastle partnership arrangements are:

-- our quarterly Financial Inclusion Group seminars, chaired by the Deputy Leader of the Council, which bring together over 60 agencies, and - our quarterly Homelessness Prevention Forum meetings, chaired by the Cabinet portfolio holder for housing, which bring together over 50 agencies
+- our quarterly Financial Inclusion Group seminars chaired by the Deputy Leader of the Council, and - our quarterly Homelessness Prevention Forum meetings chaired by the Cabinet member for Housing

-We produce quarterly briefing notes for financial inclusion and homelessness prevention which collate the data available from partners, helping us to collectively review the challenges we face, the difference we have made and future priorities.
+We produce quarterly briefing notes for financial inclusion and homelessness prevention which collate the data available from partners, helping us to collectively review the challenges we face and the difference we have made, and agree future priorities.

 We know that partnership working doesn't just happen; it takes political commitment, energy and discipline to create citywide consensus, meaning and purpose that builds trust with residents and partners by improving their experience of our collective resources.
 We have shown that through cooperation we can maintain the outcomes described earlier despite having to cut £2.2 million from our secondary prevention services since 2013.
 Our data demonstrates the value that a strong system brings in facilitating strong services to work in partnership to meet the challenges of increased demand in the context of reduced resources.
-Whilst many of the causes of poverty are outside of our control, working together through our AIN partnership is making a positive difference to residents and consolidating this will enable us to continue to do so in increasingly difficult times.
+Whilst many of the causes of poverty are outside of our control, working together through our Active Inclusion Newcastle partnership is making a positive difference to residents and consolidating this will enable us to continue to do so in increasingly difficult times.

-More information
+More information:

 - Newcastle's Homelessness Strategy

-- Benefit advice services
+- Welfare benefit advice services

 - Debt and money advice services

 - Housing advice services